audreyf1/ReactiveTraderCloud/docs/server-node.md

 ## Run the node components (priceHistory and nlp)

-Go to the directory of the component you want to run and open a terminal or bash:
+Run the following commands from the `/src/server/node/xxx` directory, xxx being the server component you want to run:

 ```sh
 npm install  # Install Node modules listed in ./package.json